lthr/wine/readme.md

 The code is annotated (dependency injection), minified and revisioned using Gulp.

+The app builds on TravisCI and deploys to GitHub Pages (check the `gh-pages` branch).

 ## Things to notice (disclaimer)
 1. By using the latest Bootstrap, there can be layout issues on IE9.